Polaris-Infinix/handwriting_recognition/README.md

 Note 2- The roadmap isn't followed in the given order, it can be changed and some updates are pushed faster if they are done

+These exists some pytorch code for temperory working, which will be phased out